bmcguir2/viewspectrum/readme.txt

 > %run -i viewspectrum.py

 Set the lower and upper limits (no, seriously) to x and y MHz.
+These can be single values (either int or float), or can be an array of start and stop value pairs.  i.e. for 50 - 55 GHz and 60 - 65 GHz, specify ll = [50000,60000] ul = [55000,65000].

 > ll = x
 > ul = y